 ☑ Difficulty in concentrating; indecisiveness; slowed or fuzzy thinking.

 ☑ Exaggerated feelings of sadness, hopelessness, or anxiety.

 ☑ Feelings of worthlessness.

 ☑ Recurring thoughts about death and suicide.

-Although so many people struggle with depression, the treatments they are offered tend to, ultimately, still leave us feeling like victims.
-In many cases, medication is recommended as the only treatment that can truly help.
+Although so many people struggle with depression, the treatments they are offered tend to, ultimately, still leave them feeling like victims.
+In many cases, medication is recommended as the only depression treatment that can truly help.
 (And people have reported that medication has provided relief.)
 However, if you would prefer an attitudinal approach – without medication, read on.

 Depression is most often seen as something that “happens” to you, or something you have to learn to “live with.”

 Many times, depression accompanies fatigue and burnout.
 Often, we seek respite by vacations and time away, only to find that these provide fleeting relief.